 Your surgeon should discuss the options with you before surgery, in conjunction with a Clinical Nurse Specialist (CNS) sometimes called a 'stoma nurse'.
 Although having a stoma is not uncommon, having a stoma in addition to an ovarian cancer diagnosis is a huge event for any woman, so your stoma nurse will continue to support you after the surgery to help you get used to this new way of life.

 In the case of ovarian cancer a stoma is often temporary.
 This means that at some point in the future the surgeon may be able to take you back to theatre and reverse the surgery so that you no longer have the stoma.
 It is important to remember that all cases are different and you would need to discuss your individual case with your surgeon.

 How do I find out more?

-- The Colostomy Association provides support, reassurance and practical advice to anyone who has or is about to have surgery in the UK
+- Colostomy UK provides support, reassurance and practical advice to anyone who has or is about to have surgery in the UK

 - Stomawise is an internet based support website for people of all ages who have had an ostomy